inclinedadarsh/minimal-blog/src/blogs/gsoc-2025-google-deepmind.md

 ![X announcement screenshot](/images/pre-gsoc/tweet-ss.png)

 I'm starting with this blog because a lot of people have been asking me how I got into Google DeepMind, what my preparations were, and about my proposal.
 So if you're one of those then this one's for you!
-I'll be talking about my background, prep for GSoC '25, project details, and will also be sharing my proposal too!
+I'll be talking about my background, prep for GSoC '25, project details, and will be sharing my proposal too!

-> I know a lot of people might want to skip straight to the proposal part, so if that's the case for you, check out [Proposal](#proposal).
+> I know a lot of people might want to skip straight to the proposal part, so if that's the case for you, check out the [Proposal](#proposal) section.

 ## Background